A Tradition of Service

 "I wanted to serve as a Relay for Life Co-Chair because I fell in love with the organization, the mission, and the people it connected me with when I joined the committee my sophomore year.
 I felt at home on the Father Ryan Relay For Life Committee."

-The St. Vincent de Paul Service Society at Father Ryan High School awards students who have served at least 120 hours in their community through the Corporal Works of Mercy.
+The Father Charles Strobel '61 Service Society at Father Ryan High School, previously known as the St. Vincent de Paul Service Society, awards students who have served at least 120 hours in their community through the Corporal Works of Mercy.